kubos/kubos/docs/services/hardware-services.rst

 Hardware services function mostly as a passthrough to the API, managing control of the resource.
 Each hardware service has only a single worker thread, so the hardware will not be damaged or report an incorrect state due to simultaneous conflicting transactions.

+In order to see the the full schema of a service, which details its available commands and telemetry objects, connect to the service's :ref:`GraphiQL <graphiql>` endpoint and click the "Docs" button in the upper-right hand corner.

 Queries
 -------